Wangwei0223/Blog-/课程笔记2019/FCS.md

 when dividers by 3, 4, 5, 6, 7, and 8 ? ans 841

 Apr 16 - relations and function
-23 - recurrence & mathmetics of compution
+23 - recurrence & mathmetics of computionE
 30 - 同上

 May 7